 Accounts Receivable (AR)

 The Accounts Receivable module is used for billing non-student receivables.
-The module creates invoices, records payments, issues credit memos, tracks outstanding receivables, and maintains historical data regarding customer charges and payments.
+The module is used to create invoices, record payments, issue credit memos, track outstanding receivables, and maintain historical data regarding customer charges and payments.
 This module also includes functionality for managing invoicing activities related to Contracts and Grants.

 Capital Asset Management (CAM)